 2014: every Saturday from Apr 5 - Nov 1

-For your added comfort, we will have a Meet & Greet assistance for you upon your arrival which will be waiting for you outside the customs.
+For your added comfort, you will have Meet & Greet assistance upon your arrival that will be waiting for you outside the customs.
 Your representative will help to co-ordinate meeting up with your private water taxi driver at the airport and accompany you to your accommodation.

 Enjoy a guided 4 hour private tour to Murano, Burano and Torcello on your own private boat with an English speaking Guide.
 After being picked up by your Guide in your hotel, take in the sights as you sail past the island of San Giorgio Maggiore, the Public Gardens, the tip of Sant'Elena and the famous Lido beach resort.
 The first stop on your tour is Murano, known throughout the world for its glass manufacturing industry.
 Here we stop to visit to one of the factories.
 The second stop is at the picturesque island of Burano, famous not only for its lace but also for the fishermen's houses painted in bright colours.
 Then after a short cruise, we reach Torcello, the earliest centre of civilization in the estuary.
 Only the Cathedral with its magnificent mosaics and the church of Santa Fosca remain as testimony of its former glory.
 At the end of your tour your Guide will bring you back to your hotel.

-For your added comfort, we will have a Meet & Greet assistance for you upon your arrival which will be waiting for you at the gangway with a sign.
+For your added comfort, you will have a Meet & Greet assistance upon your arrival that will be waiting for you at the gangway with a sign.
 Your representative will help to co-ordinate meeting up with your private water taxi driver at the Venice port and accompany you to your accommodation.